sajid-619/Scraping-Wikipedia-to-Sheets/README.md

     ```

 3. Create a Google API project and enable the Google Sheets API.
-Download the credentials file as ***credentials.json*** and place it in the same folder as the script.
+Download the credentials file as ```credentials.json``` and place it in the same folder as the script.

-4. Run the script using ***python scrape_wiki.py***.
+4. Run the script using ```python3 word_frequency.py```.

 5. Enter the name of the Google Sheet you want to create or use.
-If it does not exist, it will be created automatically.

 6. The script will scrape the data from the Wikipedia page and save it as a Google Sheet in your Google Drive.
 You can view and edit the sheet online.